top of page

 Should we talk about how much we earn with other women?

-I’m going to start by stating the obvious: everyone has their own comfort level with this question.
+I will start by stating the obvious: everyone has their own comfort level with this question.

 Here’s another opinion (that just so happens to match mine 😊) from The Financial Diet website: